ephieo/echo_server/README.md

 Building an echo sever in Java to learn more about Java, sockets and software delivery.

+### How to run app

+- Clone the repo
+- If running in vs code :
+  - run `./gradlew build` to build the gradle project.
+- If running in intellij :
+  - Open up the gradle project window and execute the build task.
+  - You can also just click the build button.
+  - To run the actual project once built :

 ###  Overview
 Building an echo server to introduce myself to networking fundamentals.